Netflix/vmaf/resource/doc/VMAF_Python_library.md

 ```

 Here `quality_width` and `quality_height` are the width and height the reference and distorted videos are scaled to before VMAF calculation.
 This is different from `run_vmaf`'s  `width` and `height`, which specify the raw YUV's width and height instead.
 The input to `ffmpeg2vmaf` must already have such information specified in the header so that they are FFmpeg-decodable.

+Note that with `libvmaf` as a filter in FFmpeg becoming available, `ffmpeg2vmaf` is no longer the preferred way to pass in compressed video streams to VMAF.

 ## Advanced Usage